Lotfullah21/react/01-Introduction/01-intro-to-components/README.md

 };
 ```

-For the components we do no have the props properties, nothing will be rendered.
+For the components that we don't have the props properties, nothing will be rendered.

 ```jsx
 import ReactDOM from "react-dom/client";